HEIGVD-S3-DAI/fastpaws/docs/protocol.md

 ### Start the Game

-The server intitiates the request.
+The server send a multicast request to inform that the game starts and provide the text to type.

 **Request:**

 ```
-START_GAME <text> ...
+START_GAME <text>
 ```

-**Response:**

-No response.
+The client is responsible for displaying the text and input of the player.

 ### Update the Progress

-The client intitiates the request at every valid keypress from the client.
+The client initiates a request to send his progress at every keypress, it is responsible for calculating the progress.

 **Request:**